 What changes do you notice in your skin during the month of Ramadan?

 “My body is SO dry and my skin looks so dull!
-To combat this, I use AMELIORATE’s Transforming Body Lotion to slough away dead skin cells and hydrate.
+To combat this, I use a body scrub to slough away dead skin cells and hydrate.
 This is my everyday lotion, and I like that it’s fragrance-free too.
 For my evening routine, after my bath, I use REN's Moroccan Rose Body Oil.”

 The AMELIORATE Body Lotion seeks to transform coarse, dehydrated skin with an instant burst of moisture.
 Enriched the brand’s unique LaH5 complex (a blend of lactic acid and sweet almond oil), the gentle formula nourishes and smoothens all skin types with a lightweight, fast-absorbing formula.

 REN’s Body Oil helps to replenish your skin, restoring softness, radiance and elasticity.
 The formula features soothing rose otto oil alongside a bio active complex of ceramides and 7 essential fatty acids to leave skin feeling supple and petal-soft.